laudtetteh/tableau_takehome/README.txt

 NOTES
 ------------
-You probably already noticed this, but just to be safe...
+You probably already noticed these, but just to be safe...

  1. Please remember to set the value for `local_site_url` in settings.php
  2. Please log in and manually place the block "Laud's Button" inside the region "Sidebar first"